 The Agreement of Limited Partnership also allows the General Partner to withhold, from time to time, Interest Income and Residual Proceeds and to place these amounts into a reserve to provide funding for working capital or additional investments.
 In 2005, the General Partner placed Net Residual Proceeds representing contingent interest of approximately \$10.9 million into the reserve.
 If and when the General Partner determines that this contingent interest is no longer to be held in reserve and is to be distributed, it is anticipated that it will be distributed as Net Residual Proceeds (Tier 2) as defined in the Agreement of Limited Partnership.
 As such, these funds will be distributed 75% to the BUC holders and 25% to the General Partner.
-On June 30, September 30 and December 31, 2008, the General Partner determined that approximately \$2.4 million of the Net Residual Proceeds previously placed in reserve were no longer to be held in reserve and would be distributed as Net Residual Proceeds (Tier 2).
+On June 30, September 30 and December 31, 2008, the General Partner determined that approximately \$2.4 million of the Net Residual Proceeds (Tier 2).
 Accordingly, an entry has been recorded in the Company's consolidated financial statements to allocate such Net Residual Proceeds 75% to the BUC holders and 25% to the General Partner in preparation for such distribution.
 As of December 31, 2008, approximately \$2.4 million representing Tier 2 income has not been distributed and remains in the reserve.